kshewani/jobcoinmixer/README.md

     - Finds transactions that are paid to mixer address.
     - Sends the matching transactions to MixingService.
 3. #### MixingService:
-    - Receives transactions paid to mixer address from TransactionService.
+    - Receives matching transactions paid to mixer address from TransactionService.
     - Maps transactions to mixing requests by comparing the source address.
     - Performs validation on transactions.
     - If not found valid, refunds the coins back to the source address.